carlwiedemann/renderapi/README.md

   In fake-drupal.php, explore un-commenting the lines in: `getAlterCallbacks()`, `getModuleDecoratorClasses()`, and `getThemeDecoratorClass()` to explore how extensibility via Builder and Decorator methods.
+* Querystring parameters:
+  * `path` delegates the response to return JSON per an accessor-like syntax to represent the hierarchical tree of a given renderable.
+For example:
+    `/node/123?path=.` will return a JSON interpretation of the renderable, while `/node/123?path=node.title` will just return the title of the node.
+(This does not yet distinguish sanitized variables).
+  * `themed` provided along with `path` processes the RenderableBuilder as a Renderable preparing any relevant template variables per the final rendered state.
+For example: if a later preprocessor provides a `subtitle` variable to the node template, this can be available via `/node/123?path=subtitle&themed=1`.

+## @todo

+* Optimization
+* DX
+* Sandbox integration

 ## Things we need